Mister Sinister: Publication history

-The 2006 mini-series X-Men: Colossus Bloodline revealed that Mr. Sinister's powers were weakening and he hoped to restore them.
+The 2006 mini-series X-Men: Colossus Bloodline revealed that Sinister's powers were weakening and he hoped to restore them.
 Before he can restore his full power, Sinister is killed in New X-Men (vol. 2) #46 (2008).
 The same year, a contingency plan in X-Men: Legacy #214-215 involves him attempting to take a new host body, but fails.
-In X-23 (vol. 3) #5-6 (2011), another resurrection contingency plan led to the creation of Miss Sinister and to Mr. Sinister's mind inhabiting a clone body of himself.
+In X-23 (vol. 3) #5-6 (2011), another resurrection contingency plan led to the creation of Miss Sinister and to Mister Sinister's mind inhabiting a clone body of himself.
 In The Uncanny X-Men #544 (2011), it is revealed that Sinister is now an entire colony of Sinister clones co-existing, each with minor differences.
 In subsequent battles, the leader Sinister and other clones were killed, only to be replaced by new clones with the same consciousness and improved genetics.
 The community of Sinister clones is destroyed in The Uncanny X-Men (vol. 2) #16 (2012).
-In issue #17 (2012), reveals that one copy of Mr. Sinister's mind survived, however, planting himself in the mind of X-Men public relations manager Kate Kildare.
+In issue #17 (2012), reveals that one copy of Sinister's mind survived, however, planting himself in the mind of X-Men public relations manager Kate Kildare.
 The surviving Sinister mind kills her and creates a new clone body to inhabit.

 In the 2019 mini-series Powers of X, it is revealed that several years before the present-day, one of the clones Sinister created possessed an X-gene, making him a mutant like the X-Men.
 This mutant Sinister assumed leadership of the community of Sinister clones and seems to be the surviving version who operates today.
-The same mini-series involved Mr. Sinister joining the new mutant community of the island Krakoa, and joining its ruling Quiet Council alongside Magneto, Professor X, Apocalypse, and others.
+The same mini-series involved Sinister joining the new mutant community of the island Krakoa, and joining its ruling Quiet Council alongside Magneto, Professor X, Apocalypse, and others.

 The 2023 series Immortal X-Men established that the original Nathaniel Essex was murdered by Sherlock Holmes / Mystique in 1895.
 Before his death he created four clones to research paths to Machine Dominionhood independent of one another, whom Mystique's wife Destiny (Irene Adler) ensured would survive to adulthood.
 The clone branded with (♦️) continued to operate as Minister Sinister, while two others, branded with (♣️) and (♠️) respectively, became Doctor Stasis who researched various ways to post-Humanity and Orbis Stellaris who abandoned Earth and ventured into space to research alien technologies.
 The fourth clone with the (♥️) was of his late wife Rebecca who became a magical user called Mother Righteous.
 The male clones were unaware of one another for a long time, and each believed themselves to be the original Nathaniel, with no memory of dying and being cloned.
 In different possible futures, each had eventually succeeded in ascending to categorical godhood as a Dominion, only to be blocked and had their progress harvested by the A.I. imprint of the original Essex, who thus retroactively brought itself into existence as Enigma, a universal-level godlike intelligence existing outside space and time.